shsagir/play-area-sync/docs/terminology.md

 reviewed:      2017-12-20
 naviTitle:     Terminology
 title:         What is what on fortrabbit?
-lead:          You'll find many capitalized words here in this documentation here.
+lead:          You'll find many capitalized words in these docs.
 These words refer to fortrabbit "creations".
 This list shall give you an overview:
 group:         platform
 stack:         all
 hideExamples:  yes